-BP: What do you find most difficult in working with children?
+BP: What do you find most difficult in children photography?
 How do you overcome that?

-BP: Something I know that sets you apart from the rest is your concept and “prop” (for lack of a better term) usage in many of your shoots.
-Where do you come up with the ideas and creativity for the shoots?
+BP: Something I know that sets you apart from the rest is your concept and “prop” (for lack of a better term) usage in many of your sessions.
+Where do you come up with the ideas and creativity for the children photography sessions?

 BP: Could you give us a quick idea how you would create from something as simple as a color?
 What does that process look like?